 Refugee Entrepreneurship Summit 2019 | London, 31st of October 2019

-From 31st October to 1st November, the Centre for Entrepreneurs, supported by NatWest, is hosting the 2nd annual Refugee Entrepreneurship Summit.
+From 31st October to 1st November, the Centre for Entrepreneurs, supported by NatWest, hosted the 2nd annual Refugee Entrepreneurship Summit.

-Following the successful inaugural summit last November with 80 attendees from 20 countries, this year the Centre is convening 140 people for two action-packed days of knowledge exchange, networking and collaboration.
+Following the successful inaugural summit last November with 80 attendees from 20 countries, this year the Centre convened 140 people for two action-packed days of knowledge exchange, networking and collaboration.

 Refugee Entrepreneurship Summit 2018 | London, 2nd of November 2018